gzalo/gzalo.com/content/calculators/regulator.en.md

 ## Voltage regulator
 Given the value of both resistors, and the regulator model, this page calculates the output voltage of the regulator.

 Depending on the regulator model, the input voltage should be at least 2 volts higher than the desired output voltage.
-If a lower input voltage is required, a low dropout (LDO) regulator should be used instead, since they can operate without needing a high voltage drop.
+If a lower input voltage is required, a low dropout (LDO) regulator should be used instead, since they can operate without requiring a high voltage drop.
 For higher efficiency or a voltage booster, a switching regulator is suggested.

 {{< rawhtml >}}
 <form action="" id="reguladorf_v">